-Second part of the problem is that baby powder is also frequently used and can be dangerous for women’s health.
+Deodorants and powders are absorbed into the skin and this process if not felt by the wearer yet, has been found to result in serious health risks.
 In 2017, Johnson and Johnson paid out 417 million dollars to a longtime user of the powder who has ovarian cancer.
-One 2013 study analyzed nearly 20,000 people and found that those who used any type of powder down there were 20% to 30% more likely to have ovarian cancer than those who didn’t use any powder.
+One 2013 study analyzed nearly 20,000 people and found that those who used any type of powder in or around their crotch were 20% to 30% more likely to have ovarian cancer than those who didn’t use any powder.

 Comments will be approved before showing up.

-Our Size Inclusive Guarantee: Don’t see your size? let us know and we’ll get it for you at no additional cost
+Our Size Inclusive Guarantee: Don’t see your size? let us know and we’ll get it for you at no additional cost.

 Use the chart below to determine your size.
 If you’re on the borderline between two sizes, order the smaller size for a tighter fit or the larger size for a looser fit.

 Don’t have a measuring tape?
 No worries!
 We’ll send you one for free.

 At Kade & Vos, we do not use the term "Plus Size".
 We feel that calling some sizes "Plus Size" means that these sizes and shapes are somehow different from other sizes.

 Still unsure about your size?
 Check out our sizing videos for a more detailed tutorial on measuring yourself.

 Great Video and Info Dr, Deb.
 It’s about time we bring the taboo topics to the table.
 Good work!!